For Diablo Players

 - Much greater potential for character customization.
 PoE's skills can be modified in open-ended ways and, in principle, all skills are available to all classes.
 Combined with rule-breaking Uniques (which in some cases are similar to D3's) and the extremely deep passive tree, this allows a lot more detail to a build.

 - Much more content.
-PoE has a major release every three to five months with new skills, new uniques, and tweaks to the passive tree.
+PoE has a major release every three to five months with new skills, new uniques, and tweaks to the passive tree that go well beyond D3's Seasons.

 - Less technical polish.
 Because PoE's design team emphasizes an extreme amount of content, things get tested a lot less.
 Bugs usually aren't game-breaking, but new releases often come with annoying frame-rate or disconnect issues.

 - More emphasis on rare items and less on uniques.
-Many PoE uniques are levelling items or geared towards specific types of build, but with the exception of a few exceptionally rare "chase" uniques, rares are usually the best items in the game.
+Many PoE uniques are levelling items or geared towards specific types of build.
+With the exception of a few exceptionally rare "chase" uniques, rares are usually the best items in the game.

 In general, if you want a game with more depth, thought, and decision-making on your part, you'll probably like PoE.
 But if you prefer the more arcade-y casual style, it may not be for you.
 It's much more vanilla-WoW or D2-era rough-edges-new-ideas Blizzard design than it is modern polish-for-the-masses Blizzard, if that makes sense.